Raptyyy/vr-guide/csp-settings.md

 GPU optimizations:
 - **Optimize meshes some more** helps with GPU load, have it `enabled`
 - "**Deduplicate meshes**" helps with VRAM, have it `enabled`
 - "**Upgrade AC textures**" can improve loading times and reduce VRAM usage, recommended to have it `enabled`.
-Can make the game folder size bigger.
+Will make the game folder size bigger (shouldnt be more than 5GB for most users).
+- "**Deduplicate textures**" can potentially lower how much VRAM the game uses but can also cause graphical issues or game crashes, use with caution.
+For most users I recommend keeping this `disabled`

 # Extra FX
 Extra FX doesnt work in VR so this will have no effect, keep it `disabled` if you don't ever use Extra FX.